-E 'of a couple of weeks ago the news of the release of version 2.8 Gimp.
-The Gimp development team has decided to release the stable version, alternating with the development version, In fact, the latest version can be used (recommended) for the production was the 2.6.
-Many readers will surely have installed the 2.7 however,, a beta version on the border between the two stable versions useful to have some of the new preview and test the actual stability.
+And’ of a couple of weeks ago the news of the release of version 2.8 Gimp.
+The Gimp development team has decided to release the stable version, alternating with the development version, In fact, the latest usable version (recommended) for the production was the 2.6.
+Many readers will surely have installed the 2.7 however,, a horseback beta between the two stable versions useful to have some preview of the news and to test its actual stability.
 Compared to the latest versions 2.7 the stable no surprises.
 The most important (or maybe that was waiting for the longest time) is the possibility of processing the images in more than 8bit.
 This means a color depth greater (16bit e 32bit).
-The following new features:
+The following new features: (more…)

-Inspired by the comments to one of my old article, write a short guide to clarify any questions on 'graphic interpolation.
-The short article today will speak only interpolation from the point of view of the graphic software, but it must be pointed out that the interpolation is first and foremost a method for detecting new points on the Cartesian plane, starting from a set of data points in the hypothesis that all the points can refer to a function f(x) of a given family of functions of a real variable.
+Inspired by the comments to one of my old article, I write a brief guide to clarify any doubts on’graphic interpolation.
+The short article today will speak only interpolation from the point of view of the graphic software, but it must be noted that interpolation is first of all a method to identify new points on the Cartesian plane, starting from a set of data points in the hypothesis that all the points can refer to a function f(x) of a given family of functions of a real variable. (more…)

 In today's tutorial we will see how to turn a colored photo in a pixel-art original, useful for creating large prints especially when the quality of the initial image will not let.

 We begin with an image of your choice.
 For this tutorial I suggest colored images particularly because many of the details will be lost in the final result. (more…)

 As announced in the last tutorial, what follows is a quick and easy way to “sewing” toppe e scritte sui jeans.
 Obviously we will do everything with Gimp, 'm not very good with needle and thread.

 For this tutorial we will use some resources readily available on the web (or in this site), and in the specific: (more…)